pastagang/pastagang/paper/readme.md

 By the end there were about four strangers, all trying different boulders and collaborating on ideas on how to solve them.
 It felt wonderful, and social and nice, and was a consequence of me *inviting collaboration* and putting myself *with* (not in front) of other people.
 I love the social aspect of jamming, and that's something pastagang captures when it's at its best.
-Sometimes it doesn't, when it doesn't sound groovy, and its all complete strangers, and its lagging like hell because of the cool hydra thing.
+Sometimes it doesn't, when it doesn't sound groovy, and its all complete strangers, and its laggi<hr>

+To provide examples of the above comment on how inviting Pastagang is, multiple times on being present in the Nudel room either as myself or as a mantra or other weather-induced name, other members of Pastagang have singled me out and encouraged me to try something new in either the audio or the visuals, and have nudged me in the right direction with zero judgement.
+One time, another user and I collaborated on an evil doom filled donut based upon something they saw at Outernet and posted a video of.
+Other times, people write up a template akin to `$: s("") //awesome drum pattern` and then wait for me to fill it out and play in that space, correcting mistakes with empathy
+It is truly a freeing and delightful experience to arrive, see what's going on, become one of the cursors and start to change things.ng like hell because of the cool hydra thing.

 <hr>